(904) 373-8374

 Who Should Consider Term Life Insurance?

-• Young families needing affordable coverage to protect income during working years.
+• Young families protecting income during working years

 What Is Whole Life Insurance?

-Whole life insurance provides coverage for your entire lifetime, as long as premiums are paid.
-In addition to a guaranteed death benefit, whole life policies build cash value that grows on a tax-deferred basis and can be accessed while you’re still alive.
+Whole life insurance provides lifetime coverage, as long as premiums are paid.
+In addition to a guaranteed death benefit, whole life policies build cash value that grows on a tax-deferred basis and may be accessed during your lifetime, subject to policy terms.

 Key Benefits of Whole Life Insurance

-• Living benefits – Access your cash value through loans or withdrawals to help with emergencies, opportunities, or retirement needs.
+• Access to cash value through loans or withdrawals

 Potential Drawbacks of Whole Life Insurance

-• Higher premiums – Whole life typically costs more than term life for the same death benefit.
+• Higher premiums compared to term life for the same death benefit

 Who Should Consider Whole Life Insurance?

-• Families planning for final expenses, legacy goals, or estate strategies.
+• Families planning for final expenses or legacy goals

 How Does Whole Life Cash Value Work?

-One of the biggest advantages of whole life insurance is its cash value component.
-Each premium payment is split between the cost of insurance and the cash value portion.
-Over time, that cash value grows inside the policy on a tax-deferred basis.
+Each premium payment is allocated toward the cost of insurance, policy expenses, and cash value accumulation.
+Over time, cash value grows tax-deferred inside the policy.

-• Withdraw funds – Access a portion of your cash value for unexpected expenses (subject to policy terms and tax rules).
+• Withdrawals – Access a portion of cash value, subject to policy rules

-Unlike term insurance, which typically ends with no financial return if you outlive the term, whole life insurance can function as a long-term financial asset.
+Unlike term insurance, which typically ends with no remaining value, whole life insurance can function as a long-term financial asset when structured appropriately.

 Common Myths About Life Insurance